Sto\"ilow's theorem revisited: Introduction

-\begin{theorem}[Sto\"ilow (1928)] Let $\Omega$ be a domain in $\C$ and $f\colon \Omega \to \C$ a discrete, open, and continuous mapping.
+\begin{theorem}[Sto\"ilow, 1928] Let $\Omega$ be a domain in $\C$ and $f\colon \Omega \to \C$ a continuous, open and discrete map.
 Then $B_f$ is a discrete set. \end{theorem}

 It is interesting to notice that both results stem from path-lifting arguments.
-Indeed, after path-lifting results are establishes, standard applications of the Jordan curve theorem together yield Theorems \ref{thm:light_to_discrete} and \ref{thm:discrete_branch} almost as corollaries.
-For discrete and open mappings, we may use Rickman's path-lifting theorem \cite{Rickman-Duke} and for light and open mappings method of Floyd \cite{Floyd}.
+Indeed, after path-lifting results are established, standard applications of the Jordan curve theorem yield both Theorems \ref{thm:light_to_discrete} and \ref{thm:discrete_branch}.
+For continuous, open and discrete maps, we may use Rickman's path-lifting theorem \cite{Rickman-Duke} and for continuous, open and light maps the method of Floyd \cite{Floyd}.
 Floyd's method suffices for all our purposes and we recall it in Section \ref{sec:path-lifting}; see \cite{Luisto-Characterization} for a more detailed discussion on path-lifting methods.

-Having Theorems \ref{thm:light_to_discrete} and \ref{thm:discrete_branch} at our disposal, it is a straightforward covering space argument to show that light open mappings between surfaces are locally modelled by power maps. \begin{theorem}[Sto\"ilow (1928)] Let $f \colon \Sigma \to \Sigma'$ a continuous, light, and open map between surfaces.
-For each $z\in \Sigma$, there exists $k\in \N$, a neighborhood $U$ of $z$, and homeomorphisms $\psi \colon U \to \bD$ and $\phi \colon fU \to \bD$ for which the diagram
+Having Theorems \ref{thm:light_to_discrete} and \ref{thm:discrete_branch} at our disposal, it is a straightforward covering-space argument to show that continuous, open and light maps between surfaces are locally modeled by power maps. \begin{theorem}[Sto\"ilow, 1928] Let $f \colon \Sigma \to \Sigma'$ be a continuous, open and light map between surfaces.
+For each $x \in \Sigma$, there exists $k\in \N$, a neighborhood $U$ of $z$, and homeomorphisms $\psi \colon U \to \bD$ and $\phi \colon fU \to \bD$ for which $\psi(x)=0$, $\phi(f(x)) = 0$, and the diagram

 commutes. \end{theorem}